Spikeysanju/sanju.sh/src/content/ship/introducing-spotlight.md

 ---
-title: Spotlight - A tool that finds cool links from Reddit, Hacker News, and Wikipedia
+title: Spotlight – Discover Great Links
 description: I made a tool that finds cool links from Reddit, Hacker News, and Wikipedia.
 Launched it on Twitter and Discord.
 Got 1,000 visitors in 24 hours.
 category: 'fun'
 ship_count: 1